gaehlerm/SoftwareEngineering/README.md

 A long time ago, for loops required the use of booleans.
 Fortunately, these times are long gone.
 I add this topic here as an example how to get rid of boolean comparisons.

 There are many ways how to implement for loops.
 And if you use them, there are better and worse ways how to use them.
-Let's start with the classical version:
+Let's start with the classical C++ version:

 ```C++
 #include <vector>